Berdsen/telekom-sport-android-tv-unofficial/README.md

 ## Quick summary ##

 Retrieving active streams from the Telekom Sport website and playing them, if you're eligible for.
+You need to log in at the preference screen, when you want to watch streams you got an abo for.

+### Version 0.14.0 ###

+* Updated dependencies and deprectated android libs
+* Nicer UI look on Overview page

 ### Version 0.13.1 ###